 It can grow up to the height of 50 feet and thrive in medium-high humidity, while the dwarf variety reaches only a meager 4 or 5 feet.
-When trimmed and pruned well, the growth can be managed for the indoors.
+When trimmed and pruned well, the growth can be managed indoors.
 It doesn’t bother its owner on the soil side either, with the standard compost or potting soil being more than enough, and fertilizer once a few weeks or so keeps it healthy.

 It does have a few downsides, one of them chiefly being propagation.
 One will need to sunder the tips while they are growing, in spring.
 Pests need to be tackled too, especially red spider mites and scale insects.

-This adorable plant gets its names from the look of its leaves, often in a group of five to nine, shiny and long and oval and its tips pointed, hoisted in a circular fashion above stems that are delicate on touch.
+This adorable plant gets its name from the look of its leaves, often in a group of five to nine, shiny and long and oval and its tips pointed, hoisted in a circular fashion above stems that are delicate on touch.
 These leaves, due to the rapid growth of the plant, can double in number as it grows.
 But, the more, the merrier, and prettier.

-It has two varieties for its color, one is a green with a dark and lush hue, and the other is a variegated pigmentation with creamy white or yellow tinges.
+It has two varieties for its color, one is green with a dark and lush hue, and the other is a variegated pigmentation with creamy white or yellow tinges.
 A bonsai darling, the umbrella plant is often grown in its variegated skin by aficionados.
 Apart from the look of its leaves, there is a more detailed difference between the two varieties as those with green leaves – even though not as appealing to the eye as a variegated type – are more robust in their make as they can survive with lesser light and in far colder temperatures.
-Variegated varieties are more delicate and don’t grow as tall as the green ones.
+Variegated varieties are more delicate and don’t grow as tall as green ones.

 Schefflera actinophylla, which is native to Australia and Java, has more varieties of green than variegated, more often than not having slightly variegated pigmentation.
-The Schefflera Arboricola found natively in Taiwan is the commonly variegated one.
+The Schefflera Arboricola found natively in Taiwan is the most commonly variegated one.
 Even though both plants are quite common to purchase, and have special specimens like the Compacta and the Gold Capella, it is the variegated ones that are more in demand.

 Apart from the leaves, the umbrella plant does sprout flowers, and needless to mention, berries too.
-With the appearances of long spikes with a red hue, the flowers bloom during the summer season and make way for round berries that are dandelion, rouge, and black in color, the gradient changing as they age, eventually turning black.
+With the appearance of long spikes with a red hue, the flowers bloom during the summer season and make way for round berries that are dandelion, rouge, and black in color, the gradient changing as they age, eventually turning black.
 In spite of being a flowering plant, it does not bloom indoors often.

 Some Health Concerns